 3. Trading Account:

 Once you have a broker, you will now need a Trading account.
 Trading account allows you to buy or sell shares through a Broker on Stock Exchange.
-Trading account will be like an intermediary who facilitates the buying and selling.
+Trading account will be like an intermediary between buyer & seller, who facilitates the buying and selling.

 4. Demat Account: